 How do I get the blue dollar rate in Argentina?

-Does Western Union give the Dólar Blue rate?
+Does Western Union pay out at the Dólar Blue rate?

-Western Union And The Dólar Blue or Blue Dollar
+Western Union And The Dólar Blue in Argentina

 Western Union is the best option for accessing the dólar blue in Argentina.
-It’s the easiest and most reliable method for getting Argentina pesos at Argentina’s ‘blue dollar’ rate.
+It’s the easiest and most reliable method for getting Argentine pesos at Argentina’s ‘blue dollar’ rate.

 The least reliable method for accessing the dólar blue is cash.
 You can bring USD to Argentina and you can exchange it at the official, legally registered exchange shops for the blue rate.
 But they will be incredibly picky which notes they take.